Adapting to UK culture

 Counselling provide assistance with a range of personal issues including anxiety, stress and confidence building.
 Check their webpages for more information, including interactive self-help resources and e-counselling.

 The Mental Health team provide activities and resources to help students achieve emotional and mental wellbeing, such as the Midweek Mindfulness programme.
 They can also help students with a diagnosed mental health conditions get support for their studies.
-Check here for more information about how the team might be able to assist.

 More detailed information about culture shock and how to deal with it is available from the UK Council for International Student Affairs (UKCISA).